Marat-Tim/lints/src/main/resources/org/eolang/motives/critical/named-object-abstract-nested.md

-# Named Object Abstract Nested
+# Named object abstract nested

 In [XMIR], named objects cannot be nested deeper than one level inside an abstract object.